moclojer/moclojer.com/content/about/architecture.md

 ## Web Frontend

-We currently serve a web interface for user interactions.
+We serve a [web interface](https://app.moclojer.com) for user interactions.
+This interface is responsible for interacting with our Backend Services and deliver updates to our user.

 * **Stack**: ClojureScript, [Helix](https://github.com/lilactown/helix), [Refx](https://github.com/ferdinand-beyer/refx), TailwindCSS.

 ## Data Layer

-* **Postgres**: We use Postgres as our main database.
+* **Postgres**: we use postgres as our main database.
 * **Redis**: since moclojer is event-driven, we use Redis as a message broker, through its Pub/Sub mechanism.

 ## Communication and Integration